 Reading and Writing are joined at the hip.
-I’m often asked how do I get so much pumped out each week with blogs, communications about ongoing events, the variety of books I work of with clients … and working on my own book.
+I’m often asked how do I get so much pumped out each week with blogs, podcasts, communications about ongoing events and experiences, the variety of books I work of with clients … and noodling ideas for my own books.

 - Read.
 I read lots: newspapers, magazines, fiction, and nonfiction.
 Publications outside of what I’m working on; writing that I didn’t create.
 Whether my goal is to be current with “what’s going on” to pleasure reading, I pay attention to word usage, structure and how others use language.
 I often ask myself, “Hmmm, could I use this method, these types of words better connect with my readers?”
 Your voice is essential—is it clear and concise?
 Or do you ramble or use words that don’t connect with your reader?